syncfusion-content/windowsforms-docs/WindowsForms/Grid/Scrolling.md

 {% highlight vb %}
 Public Class DerivedGridControl
 	Inherits GridControl

-	'''Gets the Scroll Position for the pixel scrolling of a row.
+'Gets the Scroll Position for the pixel scrolling of a row.
 	Public Overrides Function RowIndexToVScrollPixelPos(ByVal rowIndex As Integer) As Integer

-		'Takes separate height for column headers into account. rowIndex = Math.Min(rowIndex, Model.RowCount)
+'Takes separate height for column headers into account.
+		rowIndex = Math.Min(rowIndex, Model.RowCount)
 		If rowIndex > 0 Then
 			Return (rowIndex - 1) * Model.Rows.DefaultSize + Model.RowHeights(0)